 They had also recently purchased a business with the plan to use future profits to pay down debt, then ultimately sell out entirely to help fund their retirement.

 Their principal reason for seeking advice regarding financial security was to create a plan for retiring on around $90,000 per annum net of taxes as this would preserve their current lifestyle.
 But they weren’t sure if that goal was realistic.

 After taking the time to understand Ben and Sarah’s situation, their goals and the wealth creation options available to them, it was time for us to provide them with advice.

 We first suggested that they shut down their self-managed superannuation fund as it would reduce their fees from almost $3,000 a year to under $700.
 They decided to decline this option in favour of the flexibility they felt that fund provided.
 (The fund had been established around 20 years earlier by their accountant at that time.)

-Next, we recommended they diversify their investments inside super to better manage portfolio risk.
+Next, we recommended they diversify their investments inside super to manage portfolio risk better.
 Why?
 Because concentrated holdings in direct shares (which was their original position) is a high-risk proposition.
-Like any high-risk approach, it may generate a high reward, but the empirical evidence proves it is a low probability approach to a successful investment experience.
+Like any high-risk approach, it may generate a high reward, but the empirical evidence proves it is a low-probability approach to a successful investment experience.

 Our next suggestion lay in taking advantage of their under-utilisation of the superannuation system to that point.

-With both Ben and Sarah’s income being taxed at the marginal tax rate of 47 per cent including Medicare Levy, utilising the concessional superannuation contribution cap of $25,000 a year each/$50,000 a year for both would result in $16,000 a year in tax savings.
+With both Ben and Sarah’s income being taxed at the marginal tax rate of 47 per cent, including the Medicare Levy, utilising the concessional superannuation contribution cap of $25,000 a year each/$50,000 a year for both would result in $16,000 a year in tax savings.